Torres del Paine

 After breakfast we'll spend the day ascending a steep hike up to Mirador Las Torres, aka the Base of the Towers.
 Once we reach the top of the trail, we'll have plenty times to get the perfect photo, share snacks and soak up the beautiful views that we worked so hard to see!

-Once we're wrapped up at the Towers, we'll head back down the trail the same way we came and head to our next campsite for the night.
+Once we're wrapped up at the Towers, we'll head back to Chileno for our second night.

 5